 This salad is loaded with classic chicken salad ingredients.

 - Chicken - Chop up leftover chicken breasts or grab a rotisserie chicken at the supermarket.
+I love using baked thin sliced chicken breast, which I always keep on hand in the fridge.

 - Grapes - Add sweetness and color to the salad.
 Raisins, dried cherries, or cranberries can also be used.